-- 5. Select the option(s) that describe how a reutilized device is provided to a recipient. (select all that apply) - Device ownership is transferred to the recipient - Device is loaned for as long as the recipient needs it with no ownership transfer
+5. Select the option(s) that describe how a reutilized device is provided to a recipient. (select all that apply)

+- · Device ownership is transferred to the recipient - Device is loaned for as long as the recipient needs it with no ownership transfer

-WATAP has a negotiated contract with one organization to increase the capacity of an existing device reuse program which already accept donated AT devices for refurbishment, reassignment, and/or redistribution to children and adults with disabilities in Washington State.
+WATAP has a negotiated contract with two organizations to increase the capacity of existing device reuse programs which already accept donated AT devices for refurbishment, reassignment, and/or redistribution to children and adults with disabilities in Washington State.
 WATAP contracts to Bridge Disability Ministries - Meyer Medical Equipment Center to increase its capacity and contribute to the sustainability of their durable medical equipment (DME) reuse program.
 The Center has been serving Washington for over 30 years and provides reused mobility and durable medical equipment and daily living aids at no cost to those of low income or without sufficient resources to meet their equipment needs.
-The Center originally had just one location in Bellevue.
-To address an increase in donations and need from the community, Bridge opened an additional location in Tukwila in 2020 and now operates out of 2 locations in western WA.
+The Center is located in the city of in Bellevue, located in western Washington.
 The Meyer Medical Equipment Center has the appropriate means and procedures in place to evaluate the need of consumers.
 The minimal requirements the consumer must meet are: (1) reside in Washington state; (2) have a demonstrated need for the AT, as prescribed by a professional, or other qualified person describing the applicant's need and qualification for the device; (3) need AT in order to participate in employment, education or community living; and (4) have access to resources and supports for setup and training with the technology.
 The Center also has the means for evaluating and matching individuals with devices to ensure that appropriate devices are provided that address and meet consumer's needs.
 Specifically, Bridge works with qualified medical professionals who recommend the equipment needed and are available for consultation to help match and fit an individual's needs.
-WATAP formerly contracted with the Hearing, Speech, and Deaf Center (HSDC) to support Access Sound, HSDC's hearing aid reuse program.
-The Access Sound program shut down in early 2021.
-WATAP is exploring with HSDC the possibility of establishing an open-ended loan program of hearing assistance devices to support individuals with changing hearing loss.
+WATAP continues its partnership with the Hearing, Speech and Deaf Center (HSDC) to support Access Sound, HSDC's hearing aid reuse program and open-ended loan of hearing assistance devices.
+Access Sound provides donated and refurbished devices by evaluating and matching individuals with devices to ensure that appropriate devices are provided that address and meet the consumer's hearing loss and communication needs.
+HSDC employs audiologists and medical technicians to provide comprehensive audiological diagnostic evaluations and hearing aid assessments, as well as, fitting, custom earmolds to accompany the hearing aids (as needed), repair, follow-up appointments for adjustments, counseling, and orientation to the technology.
+Access Sound also provides the opportunity for an open-ended loan of hearing assistance devices to support individuals with changing hearing loss.
+HSDC is an important community resource and over 50% of their clients are low-income families or individuals needing hearing assistance.
+Access Sound's minimal requirements are that the consumer must: (1) reside in Washington state; (2) demonstrate need for amplification in order to participate in employment, education, and/or community living; and (3) be ineligible for Medicaid, Department of Vocational Rehabilitation (DVR), Veteran Affairs, or private insurance hearing aid coverage.
 Lastly, WATAP coordinates the Evergreen Reuse Coalition, a Washington State reuse network, which seeks to make a positive impact to the environment, quality of life of consumers, and cost savings to consumers through effective reuse of assistive devices.

-7. The online page for this specific activity https://watap.org/device-reuse can be found at:
+7. The online page for this specific activity http://watap.org/device-reuse can be found at: